railsuser2014/openobject-doc-book-en/source/book/1/1_1_Inst_Config/1_1_Inst_Config_install.rst

 To connect other computers to the Open ERP server you must configure the server so that it's visible to the other PCs, and install a GTK client on each of the those PCs:

 	#.
 Make your Open ERP server visible to other PCs by opening the Windows Firewall in the Control Panel, hen asking the firewall to make an exception of the Open ERP server.
-In the  *Exceptions* tab of Windows Firewall click on  *Add a program...* and choose  *Open ERP Server* in the list provided.
+In the :guilabel:`Exceptions` tab of Windows Firewall click on :guilabel:`Add a program...` and choose :guilabel:`Open ERP Server` in the list provided.
 This step enables other computers to see the Open ERP application on this server.

 	#.
-Install the Open ERP client (\ ``openerp-client-4.X.exe``\  , which you can download in the same way as you downloaded the other Open ERP software, onto the other PCs.
+Install the Open ERP client (:command:`openerp-client-5.X.exe`), which you can download in the same way as you downloaded the other Open ERP software, onto the other PCs.

 .. tip:: Version matching